morganjwilliams/pyrolite/docs/source/usage/eg/alphamelts/automation.rst

 pyrolite includes some utilities to help you run alphaMELTS with a little less hassle, especially for established workflows or repetitive calculations.
 Here we run multiple experiments at different conditions for a single MORB composition.
-Once we have the data in a :code:`~pandas.DataFrame`, we configure the default alphaMELTS environment before running the batch of experiments.
+Once we have the data in a :class:`~pandas.DataFrame`, we configure the default alphaMELTS environment before running the batch of experiments.

 .. literalinclude:: ../../../../examples/alphamelts/automation.py